 Use Household Cleaners To Polish Away Scratches On Your Phone

-Using a ratio or two parts powder to one part water, create a polishing paste using baking soda or cornstarch.
+Using a ratio of two parts powder to one part water, create a polishing paste using baking soda or cornstarch.
 The mixture should be thick and not runny.
 Use a microfiber cleaning cloth to rub the paste into the cracks.

 You could also use a Magic Eraser sponge, slightly damp to polish out the cracks on your phone.

 Scratches are different from cracks.
-For more serious repairs, you may need to replace your screen – call us!
+For more serious phone repairs, you may need to replace your screen – call us!